 Our gardens are open to visitors every Monday throughout the year from 10.00am – 6.00pm April to October and 10.00am – 4.00pm November to March.
 The entrance fee is £5.00 but is free for children.

-From March to October we are able to accommodate group tours Tuesday to Thursday.
+From March to October we are able to accommodate group tours Tuesday to Thursday for a minimum of 20 people.
 Tours are led by our Head Gardener.
 Group tours must be booked in advance.

 Please note that Englefield House is a private residence and is not open to the public.